 Frederick M. Hess's recent book Cage-Busting Leadership celebrates many of these bold education leaders who have been willing and able to overcome many institutional obstacles to accomplish important things.
 Indeed, numerous state-level successes have been earned by unrelenting state chiefs and their dedicated teams.
+For

-For instance, Louisiana's John White launched the game-changing "course choice" program, which allows students to shop for individual courses from a variety of public and private providers, while facing off with the U.S. Department of Justice to defend the state's private school choice program.37 During his time as state chief in New Jersey, Chris Cerf secured a Race to the Top grant and ESEA waiver and quarterbacked the state's first tenure reform law in a century, including a complete overhaul of educator evaluations.38 In Indiana, Tony Bennett developed a new accountability system and human capital policies and oversaw a massive expansion of school choice across the state.
+"We are doubtful SEAs will ever be able to deliver the dramatic reforms necessary, no matter how many dollars or great people flow through them." instance, Louisiana's John White launched the game-changing "course choice" program, which allows students to shop for individual courses from a variety of public and private providers, while facing off with the U.S. Department of Justice to defend the state's private school choice program.37 During his time as state chief in New Jersey, Chris Cerf secured a Race to the Top grant and ESEA waiver and quarterbacked the state's first tenure reform law in a century, including a complete overhaul of educator evaluations.38 In Indiana, Tony Bennett developed a new accountability system and human capital policies and oversaw a massive expansion of school choice across the state.